mittelmark/hanna/README.md

 The token does represent the overall win and loosing points, so for instance A has won 2 times and lost 1 time so it has 6+2-1 token remaining, it is 7.
 In the null model win/loose changes are independent from the number of tokens.
-To use other models consult the help page from ?simul_season.
+To use other models consult the help page from `?simul_season`.
 More details are as well shown in the package vignette which you can read usually by writing `vignette('simul-tutorial')` in your R console.